Last Updated on

 You can voluntarily agree to extend the 10-year period of the statute of limitations under certain circumstances.
 An extension would usually be for five years.

 In these cases, the statute of limitations will end 90 days after the expiration of the extension.

 The IRS can impose penalties and interest fees if you are late filing your tax return, make a mistake, or if you don’t pay the full amount of tax due.
 What fees you incur will depend on how late you make payment or the severity of the errors, but they could include the following:

-In nearly all cases, it is far better to face up to tax debt and contact the IRS voluntarily to find out if you can come to an arrangement to settle the tax debt that you owe.
+In nearly all cases, it is far better to face up to back taxes and contact the IRS voluntarily to find out if you can come to an arrangement to settle the back taxes that you owe.

-If you are worried about getting into debt with the IRS, or you’re already in the situation where the IRS is trying to collect back taxes from you, you should consider inquiring about professional debt advice from Solvable.
-We provide assistance by matching your needs with trusted debt relief providers that can help you with your debt concerns.
-Learn how our resources and knowledge about debt relief could help you get out of debt faster.
+If you are worried about getting into back taxes with the IRS, or you’re already in the situation where the IRS is trying to collect back taxes from you, you should consider inquiring about professional back tax assistance advice from Solvable.
+We provide assistance by matching your needs with trusted back tax assistance providers that can help you with your back taxes concerns.
+Learn how our resources and knowledge about back tax assistance could help you get out of back taxes faster.